Mahdikabir-hub/geekink-web-01/WEB_DEVELOPMENT_ASSIGNMENT_001.md

       - JAVASCRIPT (INTERATION)

 # BACKEND (SERVER SIDE)

 Backend is the part you don"t see it work behind the scences.
-    -Store data (like user accounts)
+     - Store data (like user accounts)
-    -Processes request
+     - Processes request
-    -Handle login,payment,ETC.
+      - Handle login,payment,ETC.
+## Example;
-Example; When you log into instagram the backend checks your username and password. common tools;
+When you log into instagram the backend checks your username and password. common tools;
       -  Programming langauge (python,java,php,node.js)
--Databases (MySQL,MongoDB)
+      -  Databases (MySQL,MongoDB)

-FULL STACK (BOTH)
+# FULL STACK (BOTH)

 FULL STACK means you can do frontend and backend.
     A FULL STACK DEVELOPER:
-    -Build what users see (frontend)
+    -  Build what users see (frontend)
-    -Build how it work behind (backend)
+    -  Build how it work behind (backend)
-LIKE:
+##  LIKE:
     -  FRONTEND= Face of the app
     -  BACKEND= Brain of the app
     -  FULL STACK= FACE+BRAIN TOGETHER